Current methodologies won't create the future

 Rather than focus on any single algorithm or "how" the brain or collections of neurons do what they do, our approach holistically investigates "why" they do what they do.
 Uncovering the "why" has allowed us to understand the processes from which intelligence emerges.
 Instead of simulating the mechanics of neural activity, our research replicates the functions of large collections of neurons.
 This enables it to work - without change - within multiple application and problem domains.

 We have created a proprietary system that draws on deep cross-disciplinary insights and discoveries.
 We have used principles derived from neuroscience, physics, mathematics, computer science and biology to create a framework for machine-generated intelligence.
 This research has yielded the "Cognitive Processor".
-The Cognitive Processor is the fundamental cognitive processing unit of intelligence of our General Artificial Intelligence using Software Framework (GAIuS).
+The Cognitive Processor is the fundamental cognitive processing unit of intelligence of the COGNITUUM platform..
 Cognitive Processors can be linked in any network topology to further process information.
 Like the brain, some of these topologies can be hierarchical.
 Others can be more ambiguous.
 The connections between Cognitive Processors are analogous to the connections mapped by the Human Connectome Project.

-We have built our General Evolving Networked Intelligence Engine Platform (Genie), on top of GAIuS to research these connections.
-But, Genie pushes the technology even further.
+We have built the Genie Agents in our COGNITUUM platform to research these connections.
+But Genie pushes the technology even further...

 Autonomy requires Freedom